Breaking down term life insurance

 Once you are a legal adult, you can buy term life insurance.
 However, many policies have a maximum age limit after which you can no longer purchase or renew it.

 The policyholder pays premiums to the insurance company in exchange for the promise of a death benefit1 paid to the named beneficiary (ies) for a set term.
-The benefit is paid out to your chosen beneficiaries if you, assuming you are the insured person, pass away during the term.
+The benefits are paid out to your chosen beneficiaries if you, assuming you are the insured person, pass away during the term.

 However, if you outlive the term, the death benefit expires, and you will have to decide whether you want to renew it, purchase another policy, or go without coverage.
 Some term life insurance policies can be converted to permanent life insurance though the premium charged may change.

-In contrast, permanent life insurance is designed to stay in place for your lifetime and its death benefit does not expire.
+Permanent life insurance, on the other hand, is designed to stay in place for your lifetime and its death benefit does not expire.
 It can often offer other financial features, such as a savings-like cash value that grows over time.
 Permanent life insurance is generally more expensive because of its lasting death benefit and added complexity.

 Key benefits of term life insurance